BrianGuo/Assignment4/README6.md

   Display the state of the world: Essentially visually display hexagons, rocks, critters, food.

   Also # of critters and timesteps advanced
-    -Current equivalent is the info function which means all this information is stored in simulator.
+    - Current equivalent is the info function which means all this information is stored in simulator.
-    -Just need graphical representation, do not use "-" but hexagons.
+    - Just need graphical representation, do not use "-" but hexagons.
   Step 1 time per click, or step infinitely many times until all critters die:
-    -Simulator equivalent is the step function.
+    - Simulator equivalent is the step function.
-    -Allow user to select the number of frames/second
+    - Allow user to select the number of frames/second

   -Display total Steps and critters alive